databendlabs/openraft/README.md

 - fix: leader should re-create and send snapshot when `threshold/2 < last_log_index - snapshot < threshold`
 - fix: client_read has using wrong quorum=majority-1
 - fix: doc-include can only be used in nightly build
-- fix: when handle_update_match_index(), non-voter should also be considered, because when member change a non-voter is also count as a quorum member
+- fix: when handle_update_match_index(), learner should also be considered, because when member change a learner is also count as a quorum member
-- fix: when calc quorum, the non-voter should be count
+- fix: when calc quorum, the learner should be count
 - fix: a Learner should stay as Learner instead of Follower after restart
 - fix: discarded log in replication_buffer should be finally sent.
 - fix: a conflict is expected even when appending empty enties